 - Use the data and a flowchart to determine rock types and rock classification.

 - Relate rocks-in-hand to geological formations on maps.

-- Relate tested/observed rock characteristics to designing and building caverns.
+- Relate the relevance of each tested/observed rock characteristic to designing/building caverns.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,